jiamin-dai/jiamin-dai.github.io/index.md

 *   OCT: co-organizes a fintech workshop at ASSETS’24
 *   MAY: serves on the ASSETS'24 Program Committee
 *   MAY: attends CHI'24 in Honolulu
+*   MAY: presents at the AGE-WELL EPIC Conference
 *   APR: speaks at the Thesis Finishers’ Roundtable by the McGill Writing Centre
 *   FEB: attends the DFP Hackathon at the University of Victoria